 After learning, as expected, the network has learned to estimate the posterior probabilities $P(y|\mathbf{x})$, correctly partitioning the three categories into their respective regions, see Fig.~\ref{fig:gaussian2d_path}(a).
-Regarding the matching between the categorical and neural Fisher information quantities, we can see on Fig.~\ref{fig:gaussian2d}(d) that, after learning, the Fisher information matrix $\mathbf{F}_{\text{code}}(\mathbf{x})$ qualitatively follows $\mathbf{F}_{\text{cat}}(\mathbf{x})$: the largest eigenvalue is the greatest at the boundary between categories, illustrating the categorical perception phenomenon.
-Furthermore, at each point on a boundary, the eigenvector associated with the largest eigenvalue is orthogonal to the class boundary, and points towards the boundary at a location away from it.
-Fig.~\ref{fig:gaussian2d_si} in Appendix~\ref{app:2d_fcat_fcod} shows how, during the course of training, the second eigenvalue gets smaller and smaller compared to the first eigenvalue, except again at the overlapping location of the three categories, which aligns with the local dimensionality of the categorical Fisher information.
+Regarding the matching between the categorical and neural Fisher information quantities, we can see in Fig.~\ref{fig:gaussian2d}(d) that, after learning, the Fisher information matrix $\mathbf{F}_{\text{code}}(\mathbf{x})$ qualitatively follows $\mathbf{F}_{\text{cat}}(\mathbf{x})$: the largest eigenvalue is the greatest at the boundary between categories, illustrating the categorical perception phenomenon.
+Furthermore, at each point on a boundary, the eigenvector associated with the largest eigenvalue is orthogonal to the class boundary, and points toward the boundary at a location away from it.
+Figure~\ref{fig:gaussian2d_si} in Appendix~\ref{app:2d_fcat_fcod} shows how, during the course of training, the second eigenvalue gets smaller and smaller compared with the first eigenvalue, except again at the overlapping location of the three categories, which aligns with the local dimensionality of the categorical Fisher information.

-Finally, we consider a 1d path in input space, for which the Fisher information quantities are non-zero, depicted by the dark dots in Fig.~\ref{fig:gaussian2d_path}(a), interpolating between two items drawn from two different categories.
+Finally, we consider a one-dimensional path in input space, for which the Fisher information quantities are nonzero, depicted by the dark dots in Fig.~\ref{fig:gaussian2d_path}(a), interpolating between two items drawn from two different categories.
 In doing so, we mimic the use of morphed continua in psychophysics and cognitive neuroscience experiments.
 We compute the (scalar) Fisher information of the neural code along this line.
-We show the results in Fig.~\ref{fig:gaussian2d_path}(b) together with the categorical prediction outputted by the neural network.
+We show the results in Fig.~\ref{fig:gaussian2d_path}(b) together with the categorical prediction output by the neural network.
 As expected, the neural Fisher information is the greatest at the boundary between categories.